|

 "Lighting the Interior of Ships, Buildings, &c."

-uses the lens in the opposite fashion: "This illuminator is a
+uses a bull's eye lens curved-side up: "This illuminator is a piece

-piece of solid glass of a circular or elliptical form at the base,
+of solid glass of a circular or elliptical form at the base, but the

-but the circular form is the most productive of light, and the
+circular form is the most productive of light, and the strongest

-strongest against accident; it is convex on the side to be presented
+against accident; it is convex on the side to be presented outwards

-outwards to receive and condense the rays of light, and has a flat
+to receive and condense the rays of light, and has a flat or plane

-or plane surface on the inside of the room or apartment, which it
+surface on the inside of the room or apartment, which it is intended

 Earlier patents (Wyndus 1684,